 Prior to joining UNCDF again, Mr. Dommel worked from 2001 to 2007 as Senior Technical Advisor for the International Fund for Agricultural Development (IFAD).

 Mr. Dommel holds a Master's degree in International Affairs from the School of Advanced International Studies at Johns Hopkins University, and a degree from the "Institut d'Études Politiques" of Paris, France.

 Andrew Fyfe joined the Evaluation Unit in UNCDF in early 2010, after a career working primarily for the external relations departments of the European Commission at both Headquarters and in a Delegation in Central Asia, and then as an external consultant applying results-oriented monitoring and evaluation methodologies to a wide range of donor-funded programmes and projects throughout the developing world.
 Originally from Scotland, Andrew has an academic background in liberal arts from Edinburgh University, and in economics and development management from Birkbeck College and the London School of Economics.
 As Head of Evaluation in UNCDF, Andrew is responsible for managing external evaluation exercises as well as supporting UNCDF embed evaluation approaches throughout its planning and management cycles.

-In May 2013 he was appointed Director of the Local Development Finance Practice Area at headquarters in New York.
+In May 2013 he was appointed Director of the Local Development Finance Practice Area in New York.
 In this position he leads the Unit's strategy to strengthen public finance for local development.
-Before coming to New York, he was leading and representing UNCDF in Asia and the Pacific as Head of the Regional Office.